akamiru/sort/README.md

 | test3         |      2097088 |   0.02155 |   0.03798 |
 | sum           |     67023574 |   1.69258 |   3.40263 |

-The OMP Version is libdivsufsort compiled with OpenMP.
-While both trsort and daware are single threaded the times are quite influenced for small files and therefore included in the benchmark.

 abac2 is a longer version of abac and NOT an official gauntlet corpus file.
 Therefore it is NOT included in the sum.